satyasairam3/Basics/README.md

-# Hello-world

-A basic hello world program in java,c and python3.
+#Basic helloworld program in java,c and python3.